-In all of the excitement and preparation that comes with going on vacation, make sure you take a few precautions to save you from returning home to a devastating flood and water damage.
+In all of the hustle and bustle getting ready for vacation, it's important to take few precautions to save you from returning home to a devastating flood and water damage.
 There's a reason they're called "vacation floods."
 Eager to leave town for some R&R, homeowners speed away without taking actions to keep water damage from occurring while they're away.
 Just a few minutes attending to these tips could save you extreme repairs and extensive insurance claims.
 Here's some advice to help you avoid "vacation floods" this summer.

 1. Turn off the main shut-off valve to your home if you'll be away from your home for more than a day or two.